On This Page

-"Step out into the sun and explore Chichén Itzá Day Trip.
-January is an ideal time to visit Cancún.
+"Dive into crystal-clear waters around Cancún.
+February offers ideal underwater visibility.
 Relax on the sand and forget the world for a while."

 We built this guide using recent climate data, hotel price trends, and our own trips, so you can pick the right month without guesswork.